Autopilot and Full Self-Driving Capability

 Autopilot is an advanced driver assistance system that enhances safety and convenience behind the wheel.
 When used properly, Autopilot reduces your overall workload as a driver.
 Each new Tesla vehicle is equipped with eight external cameras and powerful vision processing to provide an additional layer of safety.
 Model 3 and Model Y built for the European and Middle Eastern markets will now utilise our camera-based Tesla Vision, which are not equipped with radar and instead rely on Tesla’s advanced suite of cameras and neural net processing to deliver Autopilot and related features.

 Autopilot comes standard on every new Tesla.
-For owners who took delivery of their cars without Autopilot, there are two Autopilot packages available for purchase, depending on when your car was built: Enhanced Autopilot and Full Self-Driving Capability.
+For owners who took delivery of their vehicle without Autopilot, there are two Autopilot packages available for purchase, depending on when your vehicle was built: Enhanced Autopilot and Full Self-Driving Capability.

 Autopilot, Enhanced Autopilot and Full Self-Driving Capability are intended for use with a fully attentive driver, who has their hands on the wheel and is prepared to take over at any moment.
 While these features are designed to become more capable over time, the currently enabled features do not make the vehicle autonomous.

-- Traffic-Aware Cruise Control: Matches the speed of your car to that of the surrounding traffic
+- Traffic-Aware Cruise Control: Matches the speed of your vehicle to that of the surrounding traffic

 - Autosteer: Assists in steering within a clearly marked lane, and uses traffic-aware cruise control